mysterygothic/ez-vencord-install/README.md

-#  Simple Fix for EZ Vencord Install
+#  Simple Fix for ez vencord install

 Discord keeps breaking things, but here's the simplest solution